Nivaturimika/Katerina-Engine/docs/file_system_wrapper.md

 There are currently three special directory functions, which are mainly intended to locate the right place to save various kinds of information.

-- `directory get_or_create_save_game_directory()` -- On Windows this opens (creating if necessary) a folder in the user's documents folder named `Katerina Engine\saved games`.
+- `directory get_or_create_save_game_directory()` -- On Windows this opens (creating if necessary) a folder in the user's documents folder named `Kat's PA Engine\saved games`.
 This is where we will be saving games.
-- `directory get_or_create_scenario_directory()` -- On Windows this opens (creating if necessary) a folder in the user's documents folder named `Katerina Engine\scenarios`.
+- `directory get_or_create_scenario_directory()` -- On Windows this opens (creating if necessary) a folder in the user's documents folder named `Kat's PA Engine\scenarios`.
 This is where we will be storing the scenarios we create by bundling the data from a particular collection of mods and base files together.
-- `directory get_or_create_oos_directory()` -- On Windows this opens (creating if necessary) a folder in the user's documents folder named `Katerina Engine\oos`.
+- `directory get_or_create_oos_directory()` -- On Windows this opens (creating if necessary) a folder in the user's documents folder named `Kat's PA Engine\oos`.
 This is where we will be adding OOS dumps.
-- `directory get_or_create_settings_directory()` -- On Windows this opens (creating if necessary) a folder in the user's local application settings directory named `Katerina Engine`.
+- `directory get_or_create_settings_directory()` -- On Windows this opens (creating if necessary) a folder in the user's local application settings directory named `Kat's PA Engine`.
 We will store global program settings here. **Do not** write large files to this directory.
 In particular, **do not** write logs here.
 If we need a place for logs, I will create a new special directory function for them.

 ### Encoding conversion functions